-Any collective redundancy consultation exercise must include consultation in relation to ways of:
+Employee consultation must include consultation in relation to ways of:

-Case law (see the case of UK Coal Mining Ltd v (1) National Union of Mineworkers (2) British Association of Colliery Management) is also clear that in consulting in relation to ways to avoid the dismissals it is necessary to consult on the business reasons behind the dismissals and the employer must do so whilst the proposals are still at a formative stage.
+Case law is also clear that in consulting in relation to ways to avoid the dismissals it is necessary, where the business reasons will inevitably result in redundancies, to consult on the business reasons behind the dismissals.
+Further the employer must, as stated, do so whilst the proposals are still at a formative stage.

 It is therefore important that any management papers, minutes or even emails reflect the fact that the relevant business proposals are only proposals and that no final decisions have yet been reached.
 Otherwise the consultation will clearly risk being deemed to be a sham.